-For reliable delivery, [21, 23, 24] proposed the use of forward error correction (FEC) in an initial multicast, followed by the use of unicast delivery for users that cannot receive or recover their new keys from the multicast.
+For reliable delivery, [23, 25, 26] proposed the use of forward error correction (FEC) in an initial multicast [16], followed by the use of unicast delivery for users that cannot receive or recover their new keys from the multicast.

 Each unicast packet contains encrypted keys for only one particular user.
 Thus, the size of a unicast packet is much smaller than that of the rekey message for the group.
 As a result, unicast recovery will not cause a problem at the server if the number of users who need unicast recovery is small.
 In this paper we investigate how to limit unicast recovery to a small fraction r of the user population.
-To achieve low delay, we assume that there is only one multicast round.
+To achieve low delay, our protocol runs only one multicast round.